techidaily/site-facebook/source/_posts/from-home-to-on-the-move-portal-go-innovation.md

 ## Pre-Order the Facebook Portal Go Now

- The Facebook Portal Go[retails for $199](https://portal.facebook.com/products/portal-go/) .
+ The Facebook Portal Go [retails for $199](https://portal.facebook.com/products/portal-go/) .
 You can preorder the device now directly from Facebook.
 Orders will start shipping on October 19.

 ## A New Way to Use Facebook Portal